 During my stay in Saigon, he demonstrated the importance of his connections with others.
 No matter where we went, he was able to leverage his network of friends for mutual benefits.
 Whether it was having friends to go fishing and having lunch with or savoring a free delicious meal at a local restaurant, these were all rewards of having strong connections with others.

-His relationships with others made his experiences (and mine) more enjoyable and memorable.
+His relationships with them made his experiences (and mine) more enjoyable and memorable.

 Invest In Relationships